Guide to Pretrained Word Embeddings for NLP Practitioners

 What are the Different Pretrained Word Embeddings?

-I would broadly divide the embeddings into 2 classes: Word-level and Character-level embeddings.
+I would broadly divide the embeddings into Word-level and Character-level embeddings.
 ELMo and Flair embeddings are examples of Character-level embeddings.
 In this article, we are going to cover two popular word-level pretrained word embeddings:

 • Gooogle’s Word2Vec